open-component-model/ocm/docs/reference/ocm_add_references.md

-The <code>--replace</code> option allows users to specify whether adding an element with the same name and extra identity but different version as an existing element append (false) or replace (true) the existing element.
+The <code>--replace</code> option allows users to specify whether adding an element with the same name and extra identity but different version as an existing element, append (false) or replace (true) the existing element.

+The <code>--preserve-signature</code> option prohibits changes of signature relevant elements.

 All yaml/json defined resources can be templated.